xaizek/uncov/README.md

 * [coveralls.io][coveralls] service is second project which significantly shaped this tool.
 * Code of `uncov-gcov` is based on [cpp-coveralls][cpp-coveralls].
-* [gcov-marker.vim][vim-gcov-marker] was source of idea of filling location list with uncovered lines in the plugin.
+* [gcov-marker.vim][vim-gcov-marker] was the source of idea of filling location list with not covered lines in the plugin.

 ### License ###